HfMT-ZM4/symbolist-electron/readme.md

 give details of which functions get called in the typical sequence of events

+A typical ui script sequence:
+1. user clicks on palette, which triggers a call to the class's `paletteSelected`.
+Inside the definition, this triggers a set of window mouse event listeners.
+   * Then as the mouse moves, the custom mouse event handlers are called.
+When the `cmd` button is pressed, a preview of the symbol is displayed in the `symbolist_overlay` layer defined in the main view file `index.html`.
+   * use `ui_api.getSVGCoordsFromEvent(event)` to get the absolute coordinates, taking the window scrolling position into account.
+2. `cmd-click` is the current standard creation gesture.
+On `cmd-click` the mouse handler should call an internal function which creates a new element based on the mousedown coordinate (again using `getSVGCoordsFromEvent`).
+When creating a new element, the action should:
+   * send the drawing commands to the browser display (via drawsocket usually, using the `drawsocketInput` API method).
+Include the data content into the symbol by using the HTML `dataset` (you can use `ui_api.dataToHTML(dataObj)` helper function to create the `data-` tags)
+    ```
+    ui_api.drawsocketInput({
+        key: "svg",
+        val: {
+            class: `${className} symbol`,
+            parent: eventElement.id,
+            ...newView,
+            ...ui_api.dataToHTML(dataObj)
+        }
+    })
+    ```
+   * send data object to the io server to update the score file, via `sendToServer`, with the new object's `id`, `class`, and `container` object's `id`.
+You can use the `ui_api.getCurrentContext()` function to get the currently selected container element.
+    ```
+    ui_api.sendToServer({
+        key: "data",
+        val: {
+            class: className,
+            id: uniqueID,
+            container: container.id,
+            ...dataObj
+        }
+    })
+    ```

 [ ... documentation in process! please excuse spelling and fragmentation ... ]